• Skip to main content

 Serialize A C# Class To XML File:

-For performing a complete XML serialization of the C# class and saving it to a physical XML file, we will need the help of 2 different types of .NET classes.
-One is System.Xml.Serialization.XmlSerializer class(same class will be needed in De-serialization, so better importing the System.Xml.Serialization namespace at the top of the class page.) , another is System.IO.StreamWriter(corresponding reader class will be used on De-serialization, both are under common namespace System.IO).
+To perform a complete XML serialization of the C# class and save it to a physical XML file, we will need the help of 2 different types of .NET classes.
+One is System.Xml.Serialization.XmlSerializer class(same class will be needed in De-serialization, so better importing the System.Xml.Serialization namespace at the top of the class page.), another is System.IO.StreamWriter(corresponding reader class will be used on De-serialization; both are under common namespace System.IO).
 The ‘XmlSerializer’ instance will do the main task of serialization, and the ‘StreamWriter’object will write the resultant serialized XML to a given file.
-Following are the code snippet to accomplish this:
+Following are the code snippets to accomplish this:

 string path = "MySettings.xml";